 Grant name Amount Used for

-2019/20 Local Partnership funding £1,000 battalion events and running costs
+2019/2 20 Local Partnership funding £1,000 battalion events and running costs

 Category C award £450 Queen's badge and training

-2018/19 Local Area Committee £1,626 battalion events and running costs
+2018/1 9 Local Area Committee £1,626 battalion events and running costs

 award £500

 Category C award Queen's badge and training

-2017/18 Local Area Committee £1,804 battalion events and running costs
+2017/1 8 Local Area Committee £1,804 battalion events and running costs

 award Queen's badge and training

 Category C award £500

 1. Reference FR1123

 2. Project Name CUSTOM software Upgrade

 3. Organisation Name e White Cart Credit Union Limited

-4. Amount Applied Fo pr £10,000
+4. Amount Applied Fo or £10,000

-5. Description Of Proj ect
+5. Description Of Project

-To upgrade our current software system (FOCUS) to the CUSTOM system, purchase an app from CUSTOM and add functionality to our website.
-With the ever increasingly stringent demands made by our regulators, the F.C.A. and P.R.A., our current system is struggling to keep pace.
+CUSTO M and add functiona tware system (FOCUS) to the CUSTOM system, purchase an app from ality to our website.
+With the ever increasingly stringent demands e F.C.A. and P.R.A., our current system is struggling to keep pace.

-compli ant and allowing us f unions, we feel the CUSTOM system best meets our needs, being fully lexibility in offering new services.
-We feel a dedicated app would be a ract and retain younger members.
+Having visited other credit unions, we feel the CUSTOM system best meets our needs, being fully compliant and allowing us flexibility in offering new services.
+We feel a dedicated app would be a significant tool for us to attract and retain younger members.
 Having met with the CUSTOM

-vendors we are confident they can provide the integrated, modern system we need to move forward.
+significant tool for us to attract and retain younger members.
+Having met with the CUSTOM vendors we are confident they can provide the integrated, modern system we need to move forward.
 We feel this upgrade will keep us relevant in an increasingly digital age.
 We are proud of our links with local schools, currently we make collections at 6 primary schools and offer work experience to pupils from Mary Russell school, we believe a dedicated app will enable us to maintain a relationship as these pupils move on from their schools.
 We are also keen to maintain and build on our relationship with other local groups.
 We make a collection at the Star Project and provide banking facilities for over a dozen community groups who struggle to get this service elsewhere.
 We believe this upgrade will let us continue to grow as a credit union.
 While we are keen to retain our ethos as a community credit union, with many members visiting our office, often as a social call, or with our volunteers making house calls to our house-bound members, we would like to supplement these services with the on-line capabilities expected by younger members.
 We also believe an app would increase awareness of the credit union among younger members of our community.
 We will monitor and evaluate the progress of this update at our regular monthly board meetings.
 We believe we would see an increase in membership, leading to an increase in savings, loans and profitability.
 We would particularly hope to see an increase in members from a younger demographic, indicating a secure future for the credit union.